Re-Doing Failed Knee Surgery

 Over the years, we have become expert on re-doing failed knee surgeries.
 Patients are referred from all over India.
 Such cases need thorough evaluation with x-rays and scans.
 It needs a lot of planning in treatment.
 Often these operations are done in more than one stage.
 They need long periods of physiotherapy.
 Some examples of such cases is as shown below.

 This 35 year old man was referred to us from Rajasthan (300 Km away).
 He sustained a seemingly simple fracture at the back of the knee, called Hoffa’s fracture.
 The same was operated by the local doctor, who considered it simple, with the help of two screws.
-The fracture got displaced while under care, and he developed deformity and inability to walk.
+The fracture got displaced while under care, and he developed deformity and was unable to walk.
 The reason was again, the first surgeon could not realize the nitty-gritty of the fracture.

 It required opening from the back of the knee, which is a difficult and sensitive area of the knee because the blood vessels supplying the leg lies in that area.
 It needed surgery from front and back.